Ciela-Institute/caustics/paper.md

 [e.g. @Suyu2010].
 The development of `caustics` has been primarily focused on three aspects: processing speed, user experience, and flexibility.
 The code is optimized to fully exploit PyTorch's capabilities, significantly enhancing processing speed.
+Runtimes are comparable to the widely used `lenstronomy` when on CPU, and can be over 1000 times faster on GPU depending on configuration.
 The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional, where each interface level requires more expertise but allows more capabilities.
 In this way, users with all levels of gravitational lensing simulation experience can effectively engage with the software.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.
 All of these elements combine to make `caustics` a capable lensing simulator to support machine learning applications, and classical analysis.

 `Caustics` fills a timely need for a differentiable lensing simulator.
 Several other fields have already benefited from such simulators, for example: